26 August 14

-An esteemed and profoundly committed filmmaker, Lord Attenborough has been a tireless supporter of BAFTA's charitable and educational causes for several decades.
+An esteemed and profoundly committed filmmaker, Lord Attenborough was a tireless supporter of BAFTA's charitable and educational causes for several decades.

-Lord A, as he is affectionately called by BAFTA staff, or "Dickie" as he is known by his friends, has been integral to countless Academy occasions and key moments in its prestigious history: from the international scope and very British style of our early Awards ceremonies, to the opening of our 195 Piccadilly headquarters in 1976 and, more recently, the presentation of a Film Fellowship to co-collaborator and friend Sir Anthony Hopkins in 2008.
+Lord A, as he was affectionately called by BAFTA staff, or "Dickie" to his friends, was integral to countless Academy occasions and key moments in its prestigious history: from the international scope and very British style of our early Awards ceremonies, to the opening of our 195 Piccadilly headquarters in 1976 and, more recently, the presentation of a Film Fellowship to co-collaborator and friend Sir Anthony Hopkins in 2008.

 Behind the scenes and in his role as Academy President since 2002, Lord Attenbrough's contribution to the financial stability and effective leadership of the Academy has been invaluable.

-When something important is happening at BAFTA, Lord Attenborough is part of it.
+Throughout his career, whenever something important happened at BAFTA, Lord Attenborough was part of it.
 As Amanda Berry, the Academy’s Chief Executive, said on the occasion of his 80th birthday, he is: "A wonderful man, a talented actor, producer and director, an inspiration to all who meet him, an icon of the British Film Industry and passionate about BAFTA."

 A wonderful man, a talented actor, producer and director, an inspiration and an icon..